open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 * `userinput.json` - the runtime input values specified by the edge node owner for the microservice or the Horizon agent.
 Microservices should require as little input from the edge node owners as possible, ideally none, which is the case here.
 Note within the file:
     * `url`: this must match the `specRef` in `microservice.definition.json`

-### Verify microservice project metadata
 The Horizon CLI contains a set of sub-commands of `hzn dev` that are useful for running your microservices and workloads in a development environment.

-Now that you have defined and configured the Horizon microservice, verify that the project metadata has no errors in it.
+Verify that the project metadata has no errors in it.
 ```
 cd ~/hzn/ms/cpu
 hzn dev microservice verify